 The UE-to-network relay shall decrypt the encrypted PRUK ID and RSC as follows:

 1. If the UE is configured with DUCK, the DCR ciphering key KDCR is set to DUCK.
 If the UE is configured with DUSK but not DUCK, KDCR is set to DUSK.
-If the UE is neither configured with DUCK nor DUSK, the DCR message is not protected, and Step 2-3 is skipped.
+If the UE is neither configured with DUCK nor DUSK, the DCR message is not protected, and steps 2-3 are skipped.

 2. Set Keystream to DCR confidentiality keystream calculated using KDCR, UTC-based counter and RSC as described in A.5.